Mont Tremblant, the #1 Ski Resort in Eastern North America

 Queues de Castor (Beaver Tails) – This is where you go if you’re hungry for a dessert or a snack.

-Top 10 Winter Activities other than Skiing and Snowboarding in Mont Tremblant
+Top 10 Winter Activities Other than Skiing and Snowboarding in Mont Tremblant

 Dogsledding - Go on a dogsledding tour, dashing through the woods pulled by a pack of exuberant huskies.